medic/cht-docs/content/en/building/guides/interoperability/openmrs.md

 ## Configuring CHT And OpenMRS

+Depending on what data needs to be exchanged, outbound push configurations and JSON forms need to be added to CHT.

 ### Sending patients CHT->OpenMRS

 When sending patient data to OpenMRS, configure an outbound push mapping as described in the [CHT FHIR config documentation]({{< ref "building/guides/interoperability/cht_config#outbound-patients" >}}).
 Patients synced to OpenMRS will have two new [identifier types](https://guide.openmrs.org/getting-started/openmrs-information-model/#patient-identifier): `CHT Document Id`, the uuid of the document that is sent, and `CHT Patient ID`, if there is a `patient_id` field on the patient document.
 These identifier types are created automatically when the OpenMRS Channel is registered.

+This sequence diagrams shows the entire flow including the OpenMRS Mediator and the intermediate FHIR Server.
 ![](cht-outgoing-patients.png)

 ### Sending forms CHT->OpenMRS